 Virginia’s Local Sports Teams

 Virginia doesn’t host any teams from the four major US sports leagues, but it’s proximity to Washington DC makes the Old Dominion State one of the most passionate professional sports fan bases in the US.

-All major domestic sports will be open for betting at Virginia’s online sportsbooks when the industry goes live.
+All major domestic sports are open for betting at Virginia’s online sportsbooks.
 This includes professional sports teams in both Washington DC and Maryland, such as the Baltimore Ravens and Baltimore Orioles.

 Wagering on Virginia’s college programs, however, isn’t permitted under Virginia’s sports betting laws.
 College programs like the Virginia Cavaliers and Virginia Tech Hokies will not appear on the menus of Virginia’s mobile sportsbooks.

-Even without having local in-state teams, Virginia bettors will be able to bet on all major domestic and international sporting events, including the Super Bowl, World Series, and March Madness.
-Although Virginia bettors will be prohibited from betting on Virginia college teams playing in March Madness, they can bet on the Hoyas and the Terrapins.
+Even without having local in-state teams, Virginia bettors are able to bet on all major domestic and international sporting events, including the Super Bowl, World Series, and March Madness.
+Although Virginia bettors are prohibited from betting on Virginia college teams playing in March Madness, they can bet on the Hoyas and the Terrapins.
 The same goes for NCAA championship games.